How to Promote your Book?

 - Mail us with the Amazon details of the book to be promoted

 - 50% discount on Book of the Week publications

-- It has proven to be very valuable to share your posts on several social networks: Google +1, Digg, Facebook, Delicious, Linkedin and especially Stumbleupon has been boosting the views of certain posts, sometimes hundreds within an hour… (click one or more of the social network buttons like the ones below this text)
+- It has proven to be very valuable to share your posts on several social networks (click one or more of the social network buttons like the ones below this text)

 - Ask your friends and colleagues to do the same

-- Any customer whose account has been suspended or terminated due to the breach of any part of the angiesdiary.com Terms of Service, including but not limited to the Payment of Fees and the Violation of the Acceptable Use policy, automatically forfeits eligibility for the angiesdiary.com 30-Day Money Back Guarantee.
+Any member whose account has been suspended or terminated due to the breach of any part of the angiesdiary.com Terms of Service, including but not limited to the Payment of Fees and the Violation of the Acceptable Use policy, automatically forfeits eligibility to post on angiesdiary.com.